Adrien4193/windshape/README.md

 3. Configure your ROS environment as described [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

-	Note: You will have to source your catkin workspace at each terminal prompt opening using `source <path/to/your/catkin_ws>/devel/setup.bash`.
-To avoid that, you can do the following:
+	Note: You will have to source your catkin workspace at each terminal prompt opening using:

+		`source <path/to/your/catkin_ws>/devel/setup.bash`.

+	Tip: To avoid that, in a terminal prompt, you can do the following:

-	`gedit ~/.bashrc` to open bashrc (the script executed at each new terminal window) in gedit.
+		Open bashrc (the script executed at each new terminal window) in gedit.

+		`gedit ~/.bashrc`

-	Then add at the end of the file `source ~/catkin_ws/devel/setup.bash` (assuming your catkin workspace is located in your home folder).
+		Then add this line at the end of the file (usually path is ~/catkin_ws):

+		`source <path/to/your/catkin_ws>/devel/setup.bash`

 4. Install vrpn_client_ros (to collect 6DOF data from Motive):